From “Spiritus Monday Morning,” Bern’s line:

 And grey ****’s feather!

-We don’t recall anything in the poem that might be remotely prurient.
-Could the word be tit?
+We don’t recall anything in the poem that could be remotely prurient.
+Could the word be tit, the bird?
 But it’s the wrong number of letters.
-Plus whatever it is, it’s grey.
+Plus, a tit is yellow and blue, and whatever this is, it’s grey.

 We search for other versions of the poem.
 Oddly the next three sites we find with the poem turn out not to refer to a grey anything at all.
 In them, the line reads “white owl’s feather.”
 Finally, a fifth version on a Duquesne University site clears things up: the line reads “grey cock’s feather."